stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.rst

 Interface Injection (A Special Setter Injection)
 ------------------------------------------------

-* \+ increase readability of class structure
+* \+ increases the readability of class a structure
-* \+ one defined injection point and way per dependency
+* \+ a defined injection point and way per dependency
 * \+ interface injection could lead to a project based rule to distinguish between mandatory and optiona dependencies
 * \+ easy way for implementing "DI" [3] in old code (by hard coding some "instanceof MyClassAwareInterface" checks [9])
 * \- could lead to a lot of consumed interfaces